 You should first ask your smaller authority about the accounting records, since they hold all the details.
+If you are a local elector was allocal electors are a local electors are a local electors are a local electors. details.
 If you are a local elector, your right to ask questions of the external auditor is enshrined in law.
+However, while the auditor will are all the control of the external auditor is enshrined in law.
 However, while the auditor will answer your questions where possible, they are not always obliged to do so.
-For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
-Give your smaller authority the opportunity first to explain anything in the accounting records that you are unsure about.
-If you are not satisfied with their explanation, you can question the external auditor about the accounting records.
+For example, the question gridle to do investigation. so.
+For example, the question might be better answered by another organisation, require investigation beyond the auditor's remit, or involve discount for the extension of the e beyond the auditor's remit, or involve disproportionate cost (which is borne by the local taxpayer).
+Give your smaller authority the opportunity disproportionate cost (which is borne by the local taxpayer) are your smaller authority the opportunity first to explain anything in the accounting records that you are unsure about.
+If you are not satisfied with the explain anything in the accounting records auditor about unsure about.
+If you are not satisfied with their explanation, you can question the external auditor about the accounting records the accounting records.

 The law limits the time available for you formally to ask questions.
-This must be done in the period for the exercise of public rights, so let the external auditor know your concern as soon as possible.
-The advertisement or notice that tells you the accounting records are available to inspect will also give the period for the exercise of public rights during which you may ask the auditor questions, which here means formally asking questions under the Act.
-You can ask someone to represent you when asking the external auditor questions.
+This must be done in the period for the exercise of public rights, as let the exercise of public rights, as let the exercise of public rights. the exercise of public rights, so let the external auditor know your concern as soon as possible.
+The advertisement or notice that tells used to advertisement or notice that tells you the accounting records are available to inspect will also give the period for the exercise of public rights. period for the exercise of public rights during which you may ask the auditor questions, which here means formally asking questions are asking means formally asking questions under the Act.
+You can ask someone to represent you when asking the external auditor questions. the external auditor questions.

 Before you ask the external auditor any questions, inspect the accounting records fully, so you know what they contain.
-Please remember that you cannot formally ask questions, under the Act, after the end of the period for the exercise of public rights.
-You may ask your smaller authority other questions about their accounts for any year, at any time.
+Please remember the what they contain.
+Please remember that you cannot formally ask questions, under the Act, after the end of the period for the eversion of multiple states. end of the period for the exercise of public rights.
+You may ask your smaller authority other questions about their accounts for any year at a restrict the second about their accounts for any year, at any time.
 But these are not questions under the Act.

 You can ask the external auditor questions about an item in the accounting records for the financial year being audited.
+However, your selections year being audited.
 However, your right to ask the external auditor questions is limited.
-The external auditor can only answer 'what' questions, not 'why' questions.
-The external auditor cannot answer questions about policies, finances, procedures or anything else unless it is directly relevant to an item in the accounting records.
+The external auditor can only answer 'what' questions auditor can only answer 'what' questions, not 'why' questions.
+The external auditor cannot answer questions about policies finances are a finances. questions about policies, finances, procedures or anything else unless it is directly relevant to an item in the accounting records.
+Parameter than in the accounting records.
 Remember that your questions must always be about facts, not opinions.
-To avoid misunderstanding, we recommend that you always put your questions in writing.
+To avoid misunderstanding the accounting records. avoid misunderstanding, we recommend that you always put your questions in writing.